 What is Thai massage and how does it work?

-Thai massage is a full-body holistic treatment that combines assisted stretching, acupressure and rhythmic compression.
+Thai massage is a full-body holistic therapy that incorporates assisted yoga stretches, acupressure and rhythmic compression.

-- Performed on a mat or massage table, fully clothed
+• It is performed on a comfortable floor mat or massage table, fully clothed.

-This approach makes Thai massage different from traditional deep tissue or Swedish massage by focusing on movement and alignment, not just muscle pressure.
+Thai massage is different from conventional massages like deep tissue or Swedish massage because it focuses on movement, alignment, tension relief, stress relief and not just muscle pressure.

 Who should get a Thai massage?